Skip to content

 Visual & Geolocation

-The Visual & Geolocation discipline combines image-level investigation (EXIF, hashes, reverse search) with place-level investigation (sun position, aerial imagery, geo clues).
+The Visual & Geolocation discipline combines image-level investigation (EXIF, GPS, perceptual hashing) with place-level investigation (clue matching, map plotting, feature search, horizon matching).
 It is the area of OSINT most commonly asked about and the area where investigators most often hit a "what tool do I even use for this" wall.

 The toolkit's design principle here: prefer local computation, prefer free public sources, never use face recognition.
 Every tool runs on your machine; the few that hit external services name those services on the result.